ilendl2/one-click-hugo/site/content/_index.md

     image: /img/bell-tower.jpg
     link: '#'
     text: >-
-      Services will resume at Good Shepherd Church, Tunapuna from SUNDAY 21 JUNE at 7.00am.
-Please note the following:

-      — All Parishioners MUST wear masks to enter the church and it MUST be kept on during the service.
+      Services will resume at Good Shepherd Church, Tunapuna from Sunday 21 June at 7am.
+Please note the following all Parishioners MUST wear masks to enter the church and it MUST be kept on during the service.

-      — Parishioners MUST enter through the western FRONT DOOR UNTIL FURTHER NOTICE.

-      — Parishioners MUST WASH their hands before entering the church.

-      Please follow the instructions from the USHERS.
   - title: Welcome
     image: /img/good-shepherd-people.png
     link: /worship/worship/